euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 consider a GPU with :math:`2048\,MB`, then we can load 66 textures having a layout of :math:`2560
 \times 2160\,\text{px}` and a 16-bit RGB format.
 It means we can display a mosaic of :math:`8 \times 8` at the same time.
 If we want to display more tiles at the same time, then we have to compute a so called *mipmaps* which is a pyramidal collection of mignified textures.
 Usually we perform a geometric series that corresponds to divide by two the size of the texture recursively.
-Due to the power of the GPU, it is not necessary to compute all the pyramid, but just some levels.
+Due to the power of the GPU, it is not necessary to compute the entire pyramid, but just some levels.
 In our case we could compute the levels 8 and 16.
 For higher levels according to the size of the mosaic, it could be more efficient to compute a reconstructed image.
 These mignified textures could be computed online using CUDA or stored in the HDF5 files.

 Our slide viewer implements a zoom manager in order to control according to the current zoom which zoom layer is active and to limit the zoom amplitude to an authorised range.
 Moreover we can